Gs1TestTeam/GS1_Angular_Prototype/README.md

 Business Requirements

-- Create 3 pages Angular pages (List, Chart, Dettail)
+- Create 3 pages Angular pages (List, Chart, Detail)
-- Embed Google Analytics
+- Embed Google Analytics chart
 - Be like ProtoType

 **3. Key responsibilities:**
-- Draw Visualization Diagrams to create web pages
+- Draw Visualization Diagrams for creating web pages
 - Design reusable UI components with Angular such as ShowLogo, ShowNavigation, ShowHeader, ShowFooter, ShowChart, ShowTable and so on
-- Create service module using Google Analytics API to diplay data as chart format
+- Create service modules using Google Analytics API to diplay data in a chart format
-- Test Unit modules using Jasmine/Angular testing utilities
+- Test unit modules using Jasmine/Angular testing utilities
-- Built/Deployed application on Cloud platform (Heroku)
+- Built/Deployed application on a free web hosting provider

 **4. System Diagram:**